-How I rate my first month in the company?
+How do I rate my first month in the company?

 I always ask: what's the problem that the design can solve?
 Who should it reach?
 What's the target group's behavior - what are their characteristics, routines, and habits?
 What are their feelings, needs, and fears towards the issue that the digital solution wants to solve?